 Let me start by saying that I really ought to know better.
 Trying to lose 10 pounds in two weeks is not only borderline unhealthy, it's nearly impossible.
-As a health writer and generally sensible person, I know this — but I'm also a human being and a female, and I had a special occasion looming.
+As a health writer and generally sensible person, I know this — but I'm also a human being and I had a special occasion looming.

-Be honest: Who among us hasn't had that panicky, "Oh damn, I've been lazy and eating junk lately, but I absolutely need to look good at that wedding/family party/class reunion coming up in a few days!" feeling?
+Be honest: Who among us hasn't had that panicky, "Oh man, I've been lazy and eating junk lately, but I absolutely need to look good at that wedding/family party/class reunion coming up in a few days!" feeling?
 That was me a couple of weeks ago, and while I did know I was being silly — frankly, my 10-pound "goal" was deliberately pie-in-the-sky — I also wanted a challenge to motivate me to look and feel my best quickly.

 Did it motivate me?
 Sure, I was motivated — but I also completely (spoiler alert) failed to reach my goal.
 While in hindsight that result seems inevitable, I did learn a few important lessons along the way.

-I was aiming to shed pounds before a Saturday night wedding in late July, so I started my plan exactly two weeks before that.
+I was aiming to shed pounds before a Saturday night wedding, so I started my plan exactly two weeks before that.
 Brilliant, really: It was the weekend, so I had more time and energy to stay on track, right?
 Um, wrong.
 So very wrong.
 I'm a mom, and on the weekends I am with my kids 24/7, and that means I actually have a ton less time than I do on even my most insane workday.
-Long story short, we ran errands, we got off track with our day, and we needed a drive-thru meal for dinner.
+Long story short, we ran errands, we got off track with our day, and we needed a drive-through meal for dinner.
 All of a sudden, the colorful salad of my weight-loss dreams was out; a grilled chicken sandwich served in a cardboard box was in.
 (And let's be real, a handful of my kids' French fries was in, too.)
 But that Day 1 failure served me well in that it made me doubly motivated to stick with healthier meals for the next several days.
 In this case, a little bit of guilt was actually a great thing.

-Do yourself a favor and don't shout from the rooftops that you plan to lose 10 pounds in two weeks, because people are going to tell you that you're flat out bonkers.
-Weight loss takes time, especially successful, long-lasting weight loss, and — much like you couldn't sleep through class all semester and expect to pass your finals in college — you can't really fake a dramatic weight change at the last minute.
+Do yourself a favor and don't shout from the rooftops that you plan to lose 10 pounds in two weeks, because people are going to tell you that you're flat-out bonkers.
+Weight loss takes time, especially successful, long-lasting weight loss, and — just like how you couldn't sleep through class all semester and expect to pass your finals in college — you can't really fake a dramatic weight change at the last minute.
 You can certainly try (Spanx, anyone?) but unless you want to be talked out of your plans, keep them to yourself.

-Drinking tons of water is the single best thing you can do.
-H20 is an awesome part of a weight-loss plan because it's easy, free, and beneficial to your health in a zillion ways.
+H2O is an awesome part of a weight-loss plan because it's easy, free, and beneficial to your health in a zillion ways.
 Most of us don't get enough water as it is, so drinking extra calorie-free fluids all day will keep you hydrated, energized, and (let's be honest) getting up to pee a lot more.
 Every step counts, right?

 While I tried to have a mix of vegetables, fruits, lean protein, and healthy carbs over my two weeks, swallowing that daily vitamin ensured that I was getting all the nutrients I needed while I was eating slightly less than usual.
 And it may only have been in my mind, but packing my essential nutrients into a pill every day also made me feel less hungry.

 You can't drastically overhaul your life in a couple of weeks, so if you aren't a fitness person, suddenly spending hours at the gym is going to feel like a ton of work.
 Taking a few laps around the block before you eat breakfast, though?
 That you can do easily — and it's a great way to re-commit to your goal each morning.
 (It also really does work for shedding pounds.)

-Be careful with clothing.
 I made the mistake of telling my tailor to pin things a little tighter as she worked on my dress.
 "I'm going to lose 10 pounds in two weeks," I told her proudly (which, ugh, see #2 again).
 With raised eyebrows, she obeyed me and tightened those darn pins — and then I had to go see her a week later at nearly exactly the same size so she could hand me my now-almost-too-tight dress.
 The shame!

 This last one is the truest of them all.
 While I did end up losing a few pounds before the big event, exactly zero people that night noticed any difference in my size at all — and that includes me.
 I was more focused on having a good time once I arrived, which is exactly how it should be.